 Encouraging Toddlers to Eat Rainbows

-One important feeding goal is to incorporate fruits and vegetables into our kids’ meals.
+Looking to incorporate more fruits and vegetables in your kid's diet?
 Encouraging them to “eat a rainbow” this month can be a fun way to celebrate St. Patty’s day and other fun springtime themes.
 Here are my three easy steps to eat a rainbow with your toddler.

 Step 1 – Wash the Colors

-The first step is to wash our hands, cutting boards and knives before prepping our rainbows.
-This is an important step because we need to ward off germs and foodborne illnesses.
-Many of my picky eaters became picky after becoming sick from an unwashed piece of fruit or veggie.
+The first step is to wash hands, cutting boards and knives.
+This is an important step because we need to ward off germs and food-borne illnesses.
+Some picky eaters establish pickiness after becoming sick from an unwashed piece of fruit or veggie.

-- Even if your toddler is not eating the skin or rind, we still need to wash them thoroughly.
+- Even if your toddler is not eating the skin or rind, wash the produce thoroughly.
 The skin / rind may touch their hands and lips.

 - Wash fruits and vegetables under running tap water and lightly scrub with a vegetable brush.